Awea/obot/README.md

 __OSX__

-On OSX you have to turn on the at command :
+On OSX you have to enable the daemon :

 ```shell
 sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.atrun.plist
 ```

+Then add your username to `/var/at/at.allow`